lucidvm/core/readme.md

 This is a revisiting, roughly five years later, of a similar ill-fated project called LunaVM.

+All code is licensed under 3-clause BSD unless otherwise stated.

-This software is currently **pre-alpha**, and at this stage, **i will not assist in using it**.
+This software is currently **pre-alpha**, and at this stage, **I will not assist in using it**.
 Please wait until a more mature release!

 ## What's in this repo?